benwtr/statsd/README.md

 * stats - some stats about the running server
 * counters - a dump of all the current counters
 * timers - a dump of the current timers
+* gauges - a dump of the current gauges

 The stats output currently will give you: